 It was like walking through a crowded bar with your own personal noise-canceller, hearing glass-clinks and footsteps and the beginnings and ends of dozens of muffled conversations.

 He closed his eyes and kept walking, trying to keep on as straight a path as possible, just listening to the sounds.
 The lighting, he knew, was just for his own benefit; they would avoid him if he came too close.
 After a few paces he opened his eyes again and almost jumped as a picker crossed his path two rows ahead, flitting across the lit corridor like a commuter hurrying home.
-A tumble of small boxes lay on the floor, with sprinklings of what looked like dirt around them.

 At row 17, the trail of lights came to an end and another one stretched off to the left.
 At the end of it he could see the stuck picker, motionless.
 He turned and walked towards it.
 It was about the size and shape of a small forklift, with a pair of manipulator arms that could grab an object and store it in its maw in little more than a second.
 A picker taking a bunch of things off a shelf looked like an insect feeding.